A Generic Solution to Register-bounded Synthesis with an Application to Discrete Orders

 \section{Sufficient Condition for Decidable Synthesis for URA}

 In this section, we first show a reduction from register-bounded synthesis to (register-free) finite-alphabet synthesis.
-More precisely, given a specification $S$ (as a URA) and a bound $k$, we show how to construct a finite-alphabet specification $\Wf$ on action words over $k$ registers, which is realisable by a finite-alphabet transducer iff $S$ is realisable by a $k$-register transducer (Lemma~\ref{lem:w-wf}).
+In the following, we fix a data domain $\D$.
+Given a specification $S$ (as a URA over $\D$) and a bound $k$, we show how to construct a finite-alphabet specification $\Wf$ on action words over $k$ registers, which is realisable by a finite-alphabet transducer iff $S$ is realisable by a $k$-register transducer (Lemma~\ref{lem:w-wf}).
 The main idea is to see the actions of the URA and of the sought $k$-register transducer as finite-alphabet letters.
 In particular, the specification $\Wf$ accepts a transducer action word $\ak$ iff every action word $\aS$ of the specification $S$, such that both $\ak$ and $\aS$ are feasible by the same data word, is accepted by $\Ss$.
-The first technical step is to define a composition operator which combines both $\overline{a}_k$ and $\overline{a}_S$, in order to be able to talk about their joint feasibility (i.e.\ feasibility by the same action word) more easily (Lemma~\ref{lem:feas-comp}).
+One can compose automata and transducer action words through a form of parallel product, which allows to talk about their joint feasibility.
 Then, in general, $\Wf$ is not necessarily $\omega$-regular, and in a second step, we provide sufficient conditions on the data domain making synthesis wrt.\ $\Wf$ decidable, namely, that it can be under-approximated by an $\omega$-regular language which coincides with $W_{S,k}^f$ over lasso words (Section~\ref{subsec:gen}).
 We obtain a general decidability result for data domains having this property (Theorem~\ref{thm:gendec}).
 We then instantiate this result for data domain $(\mathbb{N},<,0)$ (Section~\ref{subsec:overn}).
-Let us start with a definition of composition.